 Step 1: Earn a High School Diploma

 In childcare centers, preschool teachers are generally required to have at least a high school diploma and certification in early childhood education.
-While in high school, courses in English, health, sociology and psychology can provide valuable knowledge to aspiring preschool teachers.
-Prospective preschool teachers should also develop proficient reading and writing skills to create practical lesson plans.
+While in high school, courses in English, health, sociology and psychology can provide valuable knowledge.
+You should also develop proficient reading and writing skills to create practical lesson plans.

-- Volunteer in childcare settings.
-To gain awareness and experience in working with young children, volunteer at childcare centers or preschools.
+Also, consider volunteer in childcare settings to gain awareness and experience in working with young children.

 Step 2: Work with Children

 Before taking control of an entire classroom of preschoolers, most employers require teachers to have experience working with children.
 This can be achieved in a variety of settings, although a common avenue is working as an assistant teacher.
 Assistant teachers work directly with children to help with academic, social, and behavioral issues.
 Assistant teachers must work under the supervision of licensed teachers.

 Step 3: Earn a Degree in Early Childhood Education

 Public schools and Head Start programs require preschool teachers to have postsecondary early childhood education.
 Since 2013, Head Start programs have required at least 50% of teachers to have at least a bachelor's degree.
 Public schools in all states require preschool teachers to have a bachelor's degree.
 Students in bachelor's degree programs learn about early childhood development, health and safety, nutrition and child psychology.

 You will likely also complete a student teaching assignment.